How do I get my car's damage assessed and repaired?

 Can I choose my own repairer?

-You can nominate your preferred repairer as long as your policy includes the ‘choice of repairer’ benefit.
+You can nominate your preferred repairer as long as your policy includes the ‘choice of repairer’ policy option.

-If you nominate your preferred repairer, we’ll ask you to provide us with the repairer’s quotation for the repairs so we can determine whether:
+If you nominate your preferred repairer, and they are not a repairer from our repair network, we’ll ask you to provide us with the repairer’s quotation for the repairs so we can determine whether:

 - the quotation is competitive, and